 We do not generally store members boats although some do put GP or plastic sea kayaks on the club racks at the docks.
 (If you were to do this then the boat may be used by other club members at the docks as you would need to only use our club security wires).
 The area does need an electronic swipe card to access it and there are security cameras.

 However, I guess it is a composite boat so you would not want to do this.
 I have circulated this mail to other club members and if anyone has room to store you boat for you they could contact you direct.
 We would not want you to leave your misses behind as she is potentially another keen paddler for the club !

-website that explains the tide times and when to set off.
+the tide times and when to set off.